holoviz/panel/doc/upgrade.md

 pn.pane.Image(..., sizing_mode='stretch_both', width=500)
 ```

-This specification is ambiguous, did you want it to stretch the width or did you want to set a fixed width?
-In the past this would be resolved in favor of making the fixed value, i.e. it would ignore the fixed width.
+This specification is ambiguous.
+Did you want it to stretch the width or did you want to set a fixed width?
+In the past this would be resolved in favor of the fixed width, i.e. fixed sizing would take precedence over responsiveness, but in certain cases the behavior was completely undefined.
+This meant it was quite unpredictable what behavior you would actually get.
 In Panel 1.0 we will warn that this is not a supported configuration and turn the `width` into a `min_width`.
 In future this conflicting specification will simply error.
 To toggle these errors on instead of warning set `layout_compatibility` to `'error'`:

 ```python
 pn.extension(layout_compatibility='error')